sandisz-d734m37/sweater-weather/README.md

 ## How to: initial set up

-1. Clone down this repository down by running this command in your terminal:
+1. Clone this repository down by running this command in your terminal:
   `$ git clone git@github.com:sandisz-d734m37/sweater-weather.git`
 2. Navigate into your newly cloned directory
 3. Install all of the necessary gems by runnning `$ bundle install` in your terminal